 How Might Counselling Help You?

-Sometimes, just being able to talk to someone in confidence about your problems, anxieties, relationships or other difficulties may be incredibly helpful.
-You may gain fresh insights, grow in self-awareness or feel less distressed.
-Counsellors spend a long time in training, so that we are able to listen effectively and respond appropriately to others.
-I can offer you a respectful, honest and empathic space in which to explore any issue that is of concern to you at the moment.
+Sometimes, just being able to talk to someone in confidence about your problems, anxieties, relationships or other difficulties may be really helpful.
+You may gain fresh insights, grow in self-awareness, process difficult events and learn helpful strategies.
+As a result you may experience less distress and feel more confident, comfortable and content.
+I will really listen to what you say and offer you a respectful, honest and empathic space in which to explore any issue that is of concern to you at the moment.